 Blockchain networks use different ways of calculating staking rewards.
 The calculation depends on factors such as inflation and how many coins the validator is staking.
 Inflation encourages users to use up their coins instead of holding them, thus increasing the usage of cryptocurrencies.

 That said, these three concepts are some of the significant ways through which developers and crypto enthusiasts can make money on blockchains.
-All three methods provide an opportunity for active and passive income, so you are sure to find one that works for you.
+Moreover, all three methods provide an opportunity for active and passive income, so you will find one that works for you.